View Current

 Third Party Services

-(37) Engagement of third parties to produce materials designed to enhance reputation, expertise, and/or offerings of the University must be undertaken in consultation with Marketing and Communications, prior to commencement of any work and expenditure of University funds.
+(37) Engagement of third parties to produce materials designed to enhance reputation, expertise, and/or offerings of the University must be undertaken in consultation with Future Students, Communications & Engagement, prior to commencement of any work and expenditure of University funds.

-(38) Third-party suppliers, providing services defined in Clause 37 of this policy must be onboarded by Marketing and Communications.
+(38) Third-party suppliers, providing services defined in Clause 37 of this policy must be onboarded by Future Students, Communications & Engagement.
 Onboarding must be completed prior to commencement of any work and expenditure of University funds.
 Onboarding requests can be submitted via the Marketing & Communications Policy Enquiry Form.

 Sponsorships